“So teach us to number our days that we may get a heart of wisdom.” –ESV

 “Teach us how short our lives really are so that we may be wise.” –NLT

-The majority of things we must be taught.
-The alphabet, riding a bike, brushing our teeth.
+We’re taught the alphabet, how to brush our teeth and use deodorant.
 We need to be educated, or tutored into many different skills.
 Our teachers direct and guide us, they provide for us an understanding of the skills we need to acquire.
 As we advance through their instruction, we grow in proficiency.

-The author of Psalm 90 doesn’t intend to continue doing stupid things.
+The author of Psalm 90 doesn’t want to continue doing stupid things.
 He has a need, and he is pretty adamant that God will help him.
 Part of what he understands is that he needs to get ahold of the reality of the ‘shortness’ of his life.
+That’s a good start.

-He has a limited lifespan, an expiration date.
+He must understand that he has a limited lifespan–an expiration date.

 “Making the best use of the time, because the days are evil.”